haskell-org/summer-of-haskell/content/ideas/graphs.md

 There will be two major tasks in this proposal:

-* Develop a high-quality, automated and fair benchmarking suite for these libraries.
+* Develop an automated and fair benchmarking suite for these libraries.
 The main goal is to help developers to choose easily the library that fits their project.
+The suite will benchmark:
+  * Graph construction (e.g. from a list of edges).
+  * Graph deconstruction (e.g. to a list of edges).
+  * Graph manipulation (add/remove a vertex or an edge).
+  * Graph lookup (test existence of a vertex or an edge).
+  * Graph algorithms (reachability, topsort, DFS, BFS, SCC).
+On sparse/dense and weighted/unweighted graphs.

+The "automated" adjective denote the ability to automatically update benchmarks when a new version of a graph library is released.
+The "fair" one is about the community part of the project.
+Haskell community should agree that the libraries are used correctly and to their full potential.
+The student will make effort to contact library authors to receive their feedback.

 * Help improve the [alga](https://github.com/snowleopard/alga) library.
 It is a promising and new approach (based on mathematical results about an algebra of graphs), but it lacks some important features, a user-friendly tutorial, and has not yet been optimised for performance.
 Hence the following subtasks: